 As you walk west along this lovely bit of pedestrianized river way you’ll find yourself passing such sights as HMS Belfast (one of our favourite military museums in London) and London’s City Hall.

 You’ll also be walking past the recreation of Shakespeare’s famous Globe theatre, the Shard (Western Europe’s tallest building), the Millennium Bridge which leads to St. Paul’s cathedral and the quite magnificent Tate Modern Art Gallery, all of which are likely to tempt you in.
 Go on, I won’t tell anyone.

 Once you’ve made it past all these attractions, and maybe grabbed a bite to eat at Borough Market just behind London Bridge, you’ll find yourself coming around the corner, with the Houses of Parliament swinging into view and the giant Ferris wheel known as the London Eye looming large.

 3. The Houses of Parliament

-After your London Eye ride, walk or boat ride (whichever you opt for!), you’ll want to pop across the river again to take in the Houses of Parliament, home to the English lawmakers and the bell known as Big Ben.
+After your London Eye ride, walk or boat ride (whichever you opt for!), you’ll want to pop across the river to take in the Houses of Parliament, home to the English lawmakers and the bell known as Big Ben.
 This is one attraction that is easy to see from the outside, but not many people know that you can also drop inside if you want to, and go on a guided tour.

 If it is too much trouble though, fear not.
 The building is very impressive from the outside, and you can sate your thirst for history quite easily by popping to Westminster Abbey, which happens to be just behind the Houses of Parliament.